Sydney Unposed

 My luck finally ran out.

-In April 2005 I walked past an outdoor cafe on Haldon Street and paused for a moment to point the 'Blad at some patrons.
-I continued walking down the street, but a minute later was jumped by a couple of men from the cafe, who angrily objected to being "filmed".
+In April 2005 I walked past an outdoor café on Haldon Street and paused for a moment to point the 'Blad at some patrons.
+I continued walking down the street, but a minute later was jumped by a couple of men from the café, who angrily objected to being "filmed".
 Lots of yelling, and one shoved me in the chest while the other yanked the camera from my hands.

-In order to retrieve my ($AUD 4000) gear, I had to follow them back to the cafe and endure more verbal abuse.
+In order to retrieve my ($AUD 4000) gear, I had to follow them back to the café and endure more verbal abuse.
 I had to put up with thirty minutes of this, along with threats and lectures on what right you people had photographing them without permission.
 Eventually with a little luck (and patience and rat-cunning), I managed to get the camera back, sans film.
 Phew!
 Other photographers have not been so lucky

 After I escaped and calmed down, I shrugged off the incident as yet another piece of racism and religious bigotry in Sydney's Wild West.
 But then a few months later, I noticed the following in The Bulletin Magazine (16 Aug 2005, at p.21):